- The Annual Cap

 H-1B Visa for Professional Specialty Occupations

-The H-1B visa is by far the most common type of temporary work visa in the U.S. A job qualifies for H-1B classification where it is in a “professional specialty occupation,” i.e., where the occupational group and the specific job normally require a bachelor’s or advanced degree in an academic field directly related to the job duties, as a minimum required for entry-level employment.
+The H-1B visa is the most common type of temporary work visa in the U.S. A job offer qualifies for H-1B classification if it is in a “professional specialty occupation,” i.e., where the occupational group and the specific job normally require a bachelor’s or higher degree in an academic field directly related to the duties as a minimum requirement for entry-level employment.
 The offered job must require a degree related to the job duties, and the sponsored foreign worker must have that degree or its equivalent.

-The U.S. employer must agree to pay the professional worker the higher of the local prevailing wage for that occupation in the area of intended employment, as determined by the U.S. Department of Labor, or the actual wage paid to other professionals employed in that occupation, whichever is higher.
+The U.S. employer must agree to pay the professional worker the higher of the local prevailing wage for that occupation in the area of intended employment, as determined by the U.S. Department of Labor, or the actual wage it pays to other professionals employed in that job, whichever is higher.

 H-1B1 Visas for Treaty Nationals of Chile & Singapore

 nationals of Chile and Singapore.
-These visas are similar to the H-1B in terms of the definition of a qualifying professional specialty occupation (job requires a related 4-year Bachelor’s degree as a minimum for entry-level employment), the prevailing wage, posting & Labor Condition Application requirements.
+These visas are similar to the H-1B in terms of the definition of a qualifying professional specialty occupation (job requires a related 4-year Bachelor’s degree as a minimum for entry-level employment), and the prevailing wage, posting & Labor Condition Application requirements.

-However, unlike the regular H-1B, the H-1B1 is only available in one-year increments, and while renewable, it does not allow “dual intent” – the worker must maintain an unabandoned foreign residence and an intent to return to the home country, so H-1B1 status is incompatible with a pending green card case.
-No petition to USCIS is required, so the H-1B1 worker may take the certified LCA, employer’s letter and original diploma(s), and apply directly for the H-1B1 visa abroad at a U.S. Embassy or Consulate abroad, in much the same fashion as the E-3 visa for Australian treaty professionals.
-Consular posts can be quite strict about proof of continued nonimmigrant intent: the post in Singapore is known to be reluctant to issue new H-1B1 visas for renewals or changes of employer once the foreign national has spent one year in this status already.
-There is no “portability” between different H-1B1 jobs, nor from H-1B1 to H-1B, and Premium processing is unavailable, so a petition to change H-1B1 employers may take 5 months to get approved.
+However, unlike the regular H-1B, the Chile/Singapore H-1B1 is only available in one-year increments.
+While renewable, the H-1B1 does not allow “dual intent” – the worker must maintain an unabandoned foreign residence and an intent to return to the home country, so H-1B1 status is incompatible with a pending green card case.
+No petition to USCIS is required, so the worker may take a certified LCA, employer’s letter and original diploma(s), and apply directly for the H-1B1 visa at a U.S. Embassy or Consulate abroad, in much the same fashion as the E-3 visa for Australian treaty professionals.
+Consular posts can be quite strict about proof of continued nonimmigrant intent: the post in Singapore is known to be reluctant to issue new H-1B1 visas for any renewals or changes of employer once the foreign national has spent one year in this status already.
+There is no “portability” between different H-1B1 jobs, nor from H-1B1 to H-1B (workers with H-1B1 treaty status must be counted against the cap when changing to H-1B).
 An H-1B1 worker is not permitted to begin work at the new job until that employer’s petition is approved.

 The annual cap (numerical limit) of 6,800 for the H-1B1 has never been reached, so these treaty-based applications may be filed at any time year round, for an immediate start date.